Quotients of buildings by groups acting freely on chambers

-Let $s=\upsilon(i)$, and $w=\gga_W$.
-If $ws>w$ (in the Bruhat order), then $\gga i$ is a geodesic, and we put,
+Let $s=\upsilon(i)$ and $w=\gamma_W$.
+If $ws>w$ (in the Bruhat order), then $\gamma i$ is a geodesic, and we put

-This is clearly well defined.
-If $w s<w$, then $\gga i$ isn't a geodesic, however by the exchange condition, there exist geodesics in $[\gga]$ whose types end with $s$.
+This is clearly well-defined.
+If $w s<w$, then $\gamma i$ is not a geodesic, however by the exchange condition, there exist geodesics in $[\gamma]$ whose types end with $s$.
 By \autoref{endonsameedge}, all these geodesics end with same $s$-labeled edge.
 Call this edge $j$, and let $k=j;i$.
 We may have $j=i^{-1}$, and $k=1$, in which case we let $k$ as a gallery denote the corresponding trivial gallery.
-Pick any geodesic $\alpha$ such that $\alpha j\in[\gga]$ (see \autoref{fig:SH}).
-We put,
+Pick any geodesic $\alpha$ such that $\alpha j\in[\gamma]$ (see \autoref{fig:SH}).
+We put